-Cymbals are such an important part of rock music, particularly metal.
-They help create energy, break any built-up tension, and bring aggression into the genre.
+Cymbals help create energy, break any built-up tension, and bring aggression into metal music.
+Here are some of the best cymbals for metal available.

-My top recommended cymbals for metal are the Sabian AAX range.
+My top recommended cymbals for metal are the Sabian AAX Promo Cymbal Set.
 The one linked here is a four-cymbal pack of Sabian’s classic dark cymbals which work perfectly for metal.

 Let’s see these in more detail.

-Sabian’s AAX line of cymbals have been a breakthrough for the company because of its sheer sonic ability.
+Sabian’s AAX line of cymbals has been a breakthrough for the company because of its sheer sonic ability.
 This particular AAX set has been redefined by Sabian to give off a newer sound.
-The cymbals are thinner with more raw bells, and produce a versatile sound.
+The cymbals are thinner with more raw bells and produce a versatile sound.

 - Bright highs and dark lows